 Birthright: seeks volunteers: Support women to bring their babies to term, providing pregnancy tests, connecting women with medical, financial, legal and other resources.
 Flexible schedules; training provided.
 Call 203-348-4355 or www.birthright.org.

 Help End Legalized Abortion: Abortions take place daily at Stamford’s Planned Parenthood, 35 Sixth Street.
-Help us stop this.
-To join us, or for training as a Sidewalk Counselor, call Noelle at 857-345-0808.
+Help us stop this by joining parishioners in front of the facility on Wednesday or Friday mornings, 8am-10:30am, or even just for 30 minutes.
+We pray and silently bear witness to the sanctity of human life.
+Our presence has even helped convince expectant mothers to spare their children.
+To join us, or for specialized training as a Sidewalk Counselor, call Noelle at 857-345-0808.

 New Covenant House of Hospitality: Saint John’s parishioners staff the kitchens once each month to feed the homeless and less fortunate.
 For information, please call: 203-324-1553, ext 21.